 But fate has other plans.
 She pilots her spaceship past the planet Draxis, where it’s mistaken for the weapons transport the Arachtors are hunting.
 The Arachtors board her vessel, triggering a firefight.
 Their skeletal forms, encased in glistening exoskeletons, move with precision.
 Blasts of alien energy illuminate the ship’s dark corridors as the Mayorfant fights for her life.
 During the clash, one of the Arachtors sends a transmission reporting the mix-up and their encounter with a "SpaceWoman."
 Moments before fleeing in an escape pod, the Mayorfant initiates a self-destruct sequence, obliterating both the intruders’ ship and her own vessel.

-Reluctantly rescued by her people operating a refurbished, three-hundred-year-old spaceship, SpaceWoman returns to Sakros, where her tale of a shootout with aliens is greeted with indifference, but her exotic jewelry --- gifts from the gas-masked, olive-green scaly-skinned mine workers on the sun-baked colony of Agrossa --- captures the interest of her race as an important discovery.
-Inspired by the strange adornments, a factory is constructed for the sole purpose of replicating her necklace and bracelet and other metallurgical accessories, marking the beginning of a new cultural craze.
+Reluctantly rescued by her people operating a refurbished, three-hundred-year-old spaceship, SpaceWoman returns to Sakros, where her tale of a shootout with aliens is greeted with indifference, but her exotic jewelry --- gifts from the gas-masked, olive-green scaly-skinned Jarakan mine workers on the sun-baked colony of Agrossa --- captures the interest of her race as an important discovery.
+Inspired by the strange adornments, a government planner commissions the construction of a Falfa factory for the sole purpose of replicating her necklace and bracelet and other metallurgical accessories, marking the beginning of a new cultural craze.

-Sooner than expected, the "SpaceWoman" goes on her second mission into space to reconnect with the Hantavants, a cousin of her race.
-She is accompanied by an unbalanced maintenance droid and a younger female Mayorfant serving as her captain’s assistant.
-Infiltrator tracks her spaceship to Z’arva.
-But his plans are thwarted by Hantavant Port Security forces, which scan him for trespassing.
+Sooner than expected, Neruda the "SpaceWoman" goes on her second mission into space to reconnect with the Hantavants, a cousin of her race.
+She is accompanied by an unbalanced maintenance droid and Welby, a younger female Mayorfant serving as her first officer.
+Infiltrator tracks her starship to Z’arva.
+But his plans are thwarted by Hantavant Spaceport Security forces, which scan him for trespassing.
 After discovering his identity, Infiltrator is arrested and sent to the penal planet Talazar.

 A giant blue world, 97% ocean and racked by powerful storms, escape from Talazar was death.
 Rising from a furious sea, the impregnable prison fortress, encased in towering steel and double stone walls, nests within retractable oblong steel frames, and looks like a large museum artifact.
-The surrounding ocean teemed with large-sized marine predators --- megalodons, manta rays, and electric eels.
+The surrounding ocean teemed with large-sized marine predators --- megasharks, stingrays, and large electric eels.
 No inmate dare try to escape.
 Fear of instant death from an attack by a sea creature was too great.

-Infiltrator’s ally and fellow smuggler Hobbs --- an alien with no skin pigment, revered for his photographic memory --- rescues him from the water world prison.
-The cloaked, lanky albino comes from a planet that has a highly concentrated electromagnetic energy field flowing around it.
+Infiltrator’s ally and Wixun smuggler Cragun Hobbs --- an alien with no skin pigment --- rescues him from Talazar.
+The cloaked, red-eyed albino comes from Attilun, a planet that has a highly concentrated electromagnetic energy field flowing around it, affecting the Wixun population, who are largely empathic and revered for their photographic memories.
 The space around the planet is subject to recurring electromagnetic ion storms, a space weather event characterized by the intense flow of ions and the presence of electromagnetic ion cyclotron waves.
-Mid-flight, on the viewscreen, Infiltrator sees a glowing bright blue star and no planets.
-Noticing a course deviation, not the coordinates he had set, Infiltrator suspects betrayal.
+Mid-flight, noticing a course deviation, not the coordinates he had set, Infiltrator suspects betrayal.
 In fact, Hobbs had made a deal with the bounty hunter Lurai to turn Infiltrator over to her.
-A struggle ensues and Hobbs is killed.
+A struggle ensues and Cragun Hobbs is killed.
 In the chaos, the spaceship crash-lands on Eqello, a wasteland of a planet, home to a genetically plagued alien race prone to cannibalism.
 No one ever returned who landed there.
-Bounty hunter Lurai writes Infiltrator and Hobbs off for dead.
+Bounty hunter Lurai Sul writes Infiltrator and Cragun Hobbs off for dead.

-For months, Infiltrator is stranded on Eqello and forced to survive among these twitchy moving mutated aliens, mangled mockeries of life with teeth straight out of a nightmare.
-He scavenges the wreckage of many spaceships, living on whatever scraps he can find.
-Yet, despite the odds against him, Infiltrator manages to get a damaged Vexari freighter functioning smoothly.
-He escapes Eqello, only to run out of fuel in deep space, stranded and desperate.
-His distress beacon sends a pulse across the void.
+For days, Infiltrator is stranded on Eqello and forced to survive among these twitchy moving mutated aliens, mangled mockeries of life with teeth straight out of a nightmare.
+He scavenges the rusty, bulk Velonian freighter with brown blotches over the cargo bay doors he hides in, living on whatever rations and scraps he can find.
+Yet, despite the odds against him, Infiltrator manages to get the freighter functioning smoothly.
+He escapes Eqello, only to get knocked out of hyperspace because the freighter needs a new hyperdrive generator and possibly a new navigational computer too.
+Drifting in deep space and desperate, his distress beacon sends a pulse across the void.

-It is SpaceWoman who answers.
-Now on her third mission, her spaceship reaches his spaceship just in time.
-Infiltrator, changed beyond recognition --- emaciated and hollow, no longer the hardened smuggler but a gaunt, haunted figure --- looks at the "SpaceWoman" with something he has never felt before: gratitude.
+It is the SpaceWoman who answers.
+Now on her third mission, her starship reaches his freighter just in time.
+Infiltrator, changed beyond recognition --- emaciated and hollow, no longer the hardened smuggler but a gaunt, haunted figure --- looks at Neruda the "SpaceWoman" with something he has never felt before: gratitude.
 His first true ally, he finds her quirky and kind and realizes the error of his misguided revenge.
 The Mayorfant flies her spaceship to Z’arva.
-Faced with the consequences of his past actions and the need for a fresh start, Infiltrator takes on a new identity.
-Back on Sakros, the Mayorfant High Council makes a unanimous decision to return to space exploration.
-Infiltrator is hired in the process of refurbishing old spaceships with upgrades made possible by the infinitely more sophisticated Hantavants.
-In the end, a Mayorfant child tells the "SpaceWoman," 'When she grows up, she wants to be a space traveler just like her.'
+Faced with the consequences of his past actions and the need for a fresh start, Infiltrator takes on his Praloon identity of Sky Rodenko.
+Back on Sakros, at the Vago Spaceport, a Mayorfant child named Tarsha tells Neruda the "SpaceWoman," 'When I grow older, I want to be a SpaceWoman, just like you.'
+In the end, the Grand Conclave of the Mayorfants makes a unanimous decision to return to space, for which they do with a convoy including Neruda at the helm of her starship.

 SpaceWoman Light-years Apart c.
 5/19

-In a hostile galaxy, light-years away, a bounty hunter and others protect high-tech weapons from theft by the smuggler Infiltrator, dissident androids, and insurgents.
-SpaceWoman embarks on a journey leaving the planet Sakros.
-Her spaceship passes the planet Draxis, giving the impression it is the weapons cargo ship.
-The Arachtors board her ship to steal the weapons.
-Just before boarding an escape pod, SpaceWoman initiates a self-destruct sequence destroying the intruders along with her spaceship.
+In a hostile galaxy, light-years away, Lurai Sul, a Praloon bounty hunter and others protect high-tech weapons from theft by the smuggler Infiltrator, dissident droids, and insurgents.
+Neruda, a Mayorfant, embarks on her first mission from the planet Sakros.
+Her starship passes the planet Draxis, giving the impression it is the weapons transport the Arachtors are seeking.
+The arachnid warlords board her ship to steal the weapons and fail to recognize the kind of alien Neruda is, calling her the 'SpaceWoman.'
+Just before boarding an escape-pod, Neruda initiates a self-destruct sequence destroying the intruders and their warship along with her starship.

 {Manhattan Neighborhood Network Lifestyle Channel 2 in New York}